frypatch/The-Price-of-Remembering/book/CHAPTER_35.md

 The boots came first, slow and steady, rising toward us one measured step at a time.

-Alveron entered with a measured purpose.
-His knights flowed around him, filling every shadow in the room until there was nowhere left untouched by their presence.
-The Maer’s expression was empty.
-Whatever kindness I had once glimpsed in his sharp features was gone, replaced by something harder.
+Alveron entered, his knights flowing in behind him, filling every shadow in the room until none were left untouched.
+The Maer wore the calm that no man should carry with bloodshed.
+Whatever kindness I had once glimpsed in his sharp features had been scoured away, leaving only purpose.

 Roderick stumbled forward, his hand outstretched, the silver seal of his house catching a faint sliver of light.
-“Lerand,” he said, his voice bright with forced delight.
+“Lerand,” he said, his voice breaking with relief.
 “You came.
 You saved me.”

 Alveron stopped him with a single word.
 “No.”